mkuthan/mkuthan.github.io/source/_posts/2017-11-04-kafka-streams-dsl-vs-processor-api.markdown

 ```

 Now, it's time for event and page view join processor, heart of the topology.
-I't seems to be complex but this processor also deduplicates joined stream using `evPvStore`.
+It seems to be complex but this processor also deduplicates joined stream using `evPvStore`.

 ``` scala
 class EvJoinProcessor(